abelian-gr0up/navigator/README.md

 ## License

-Navigator - A JS Single-Page Library Copyright (C) 2018 Felix Rewer
+Navigator - A JS Single-Page Library Copyright (C) 2024 Annika Rewer

 For more information see the LICENSE.md file.